totalspectrum/spin2cpp/doc/spin.md

 ```
    foo(string("ABC"))
 ```
-(The official Spin2 compiler has added this feature as well.)
+The official Spin2 compiler now has this feature as well.

 ## Known Bugs